505 – Use and Discharge of Firearms

 This policy establishes procedures for the use and reporting of incidents involving the discharge of a firearm.
 Though references herein are to deputies, this policy applies to all Harris County Sheriff’s Office (HCSO) employees.

 HCSO deputies shall exhaust all reasonable means of apprehension and control before resorting to the use of a firearm.
 However, a deputy is authorized to resort to the use of a firearm when it reasonably appears to be immediately necessary to protect the life of the deputy or others under then-existing circumstances.
 This policy is in accordance with existing state and federal law and does not mean to expand those laws.

-- Protect him- or herself or others from what he or she reasonably believes to be a suspect’s use of unlawful deadly force, or
+1. Protect themselves or others from what they reasonably believe to be suspect’s use of unlawful deadly force, or

 Deputies shall take extreme care when discharging their weapons so as not to endanger innocent persons or jeopardize property.
 The discharging of firearms in a reckless and irresponsible manner, or while under the influence of any substance likely to impair physical or mental processes, is prohibited and subject to disciplinary actions.

 C. Situations Involving Moving Vehicles

 1. A deputy shall not discharge their weapon at the occupants of a moving motor vehicle, unless:

 a.
 Deadly force, or the threat of deadly force, emanates from a weapon other than the vehicle, and the deputy believes that their response will eliminate that threat and will not unreasonably place other lives in jeopardy;

 b.
 Deadly force, or the threat of deadly force, is used by the suspect in the moving vehicle towards a third party, and the deputy believes that their response will protect the third party and not unreasonably place other lives in jeopardy; or